Q: What is CCW, what is CHP, and what is the difference?

 Q: How long is your concealed handgun training class?

 A: Eight hours for the concealed handgun training class, often over 2 weekend days.
 This time is inclusive of classroom instruction and the live-fire shooting exercise at the range per C.R.S. § 18-12-202.5.(2).
-We can compress the class into a single day, and it will be a long day.

 Q: How long is your concealed handgun refresher class?